Will services cost me anything?

 Am I safe with my sexual orientation here?

-Yes, we have specialized training in Safe Zone, and have counseling services for lesbian, bisexual, gay, transgender and questioning (LBGTQ) students.
+Yes, we have specialized training in Safe Zone, and have counseling services for lesbian, gay, bisexual, transgender and questioning (LGBTQ) students.

-Can the Counseling Center help me with my sexual orientation?
+Can Counseling & Psychological Services help me with my sexual orientation?

 The college years are a time when many students begin to sort out their values and figure out who they are.
 It is not uncommon for students to question their sexual orientation and/or gender identity and explore how to integrate these with the rest of their life.
-The Counseling Center can be of assistance to you if you are experiencing any of the following:
+Counseling & Psychological Services can be of assistance to you if you are experiencing any of the following: